Leadership Philosophies

 3. Empower Through Autonomy and Trust

-• Allowing designers freedom to explore, experiment, and innovate.
+• Freedom to explore, experiment, and take risks.

-• Trusting individuals and teams to own their work and outcomes.
+• Trusting people to own their work and be accountable for outcomes.

 How to do it well:

-• Define clear expectations and success metrics upfront.
+• Define expectations and success metrics upfront.
+Clarity enables freedom.

 4. Foster a Culture of Continuous Feedback and Growth